Learn how to make Michelada with a few easy to find ingredients. Authentic Mexican Micheladas recipe!

 How to Make a Michelada Beer

-- To make the Michelada first wet the rim of a glass with a lime and dip in a dish with chile lime salt (#1 and #2 above).
+- To make the Michelada first wet the rim of a glass with a lime wedge and dip in a shallow dish with chile lime salt (#1 and #2 above).
+Pick a glass or beer mug with more than 12-ounce cpacity in order to contain all the ingredients.

-- Next add the freshly squeezed lime juice, the Maggi seasoning, Worcestershire, Tabasco and a bit of chili lime salt.
+- Next pour the freshly squeezed lime juice, the Maggi seasoning, a few dashes Worcestershire sauce and Tabasco and add a bit of chili lime salt.

-- Stir the Michelada preparacion ingredients (#8 below) then fill the glass with dark beer being careful not to make contact with the salt rim.
+- Stir the Michelada preparacion mixture (#8 below) then fill the glass with dark beer being careful not to make contact with the salt rim.

 - Stir the entire drink, add a couple of ice cubes and enjoy!